 So how will we know how much energy we have used from a battery?
-Well very simply we need to divide the energy we used by the time we used it for.
-In simple terms we define power as the energy used in a given time.
-The unit of power is Watts (W).
-We will be more concerned with power than energy when we talk about hydro systems.
+Well very simply, we need to divide the energy we used by the time we used it for.
+In simple terms, we define power as the energy used in a given time.
+The units of power are Watts (W).
+We will be more concerned with power than energy when we talk about Hydro systems.
 We can know how much energy will be used from the battery if we know how much power each appliance needs.
-1000 Watts is the same as 1 Kilowatt (kW).